Until yesterday morning it had been at least 40 years since I’d paddled on Pachaug Pond in Voluntown, in southeastern Connecticut.

 Wow, has it changed.

-Pachaug, a man-made lake, is the largest in eastern Connecticut, at 841 acres, not all that much smaller than Bantam Lake in Litchfield County, the largest natural lake in the state at 947 acres, but dwarfed by the largest lake in the state, the man-made Candlewood Lake in Litchfield County, which is a little over 5,000 acres and also located in northwestern Connecticut.
+Pachaug, a man-made lake, is the largest in eastern Connecticut, at 841 acres, not all that much smaller than Bantam Lake in Litchfield County, the largest natural lake in the state at 947 acres, but dwarfed by the largest lake in the state, the man-made Candlewood Lake, which is a little over 5,000 acres and also located in northwestern Connecticut.

 What struck me about Pachaug was the enormous amount of development on its shoreline since my last visit, which I’d guess was 1974 or 1975.
 That was long-ago enough that I don’t remember the lake in any real detail, but I remember enough to know there was a lot more wooded shoreline than there is today.
 With the exception of about 1 mile of shoreline bordered by Pachaug State Forest, much of the shoreline is now ringed with homes or cottages.
 At the south end of the lake is a large community of modular homes and trailers, easily numbering several dozen.